Pavel-JavaIntro/EPAMCourseFinalProjectLibrary/README.md

 - Processing books - the Librarian can add new editions and concrete books, decommission them.

 ### User - ADMIN
-This user can add LIBRARIANS in the system
+This user can add LIBRARIANS in the system.
+In the javadoc comments the term "librarian" is applied both to LIBRARIAN and ADMIN where there are no specific admin's features explained.

 ## Terms.
 Two groups of related concepts are presented in the application: